 While you may not think of your best safety razor or multiple blade cartridge as being that technologically advanced, just imagine how much more painful your daily routine would be if you were still forced to pluck out your facial hair or scrape it away with a sharpened shell or pumice stone?

-While our modern shaving tools, including the razors, best shaving soap or shaving cream, and shaving brushes may definitely still not be perfect, the following infographic covering the history of shaving should show you just how lucky we are compared to our historical counterparts.
+While our modern shaving tools, including the best straight razors, best shaving soap or shaving cream, and shaving brushes may definitely still not be perfect, the following infographic covering the history of shaving should show you just how lucky we are compared to our historical counterparts.